NCE Switch-8 and PFM Fulgurex

 Bottom line is that this is a potentially workable solution, given the caveats above.

-- That I was dealing with Tortoises, which the Switch-8 support.
+- That I was dealing with Tortoises, which the Switch-8 supports.

 - That I wanted to control around 45 turnouts total, so having a card supporting 8 at once was very beneficial.

-- That I would connect to a local panel composed of non-momentary rotary toggles, which the NCE Button Board is supposed to support.
+- That I would connect to a local panel composed of non-momentary rotary toggles, which the NCE Button Board is supposed to support (yet in practice it doesn’t).

 - That the board is not primarily powered by the DCC bus (shorts on the DCC power district should not prevent a turnout from being rectified).